AbrarZaman/Car-Rescue-Application/README.md

 By prioritizing user safety and response times, our app ensures that individuals in distress receive the help they need promptly and efficiently.
 Its user-friendly interface and advanced functionalities make it an indispensable tool for anyone seeking reliable emergency support.

 As a result of our group's combined efforts and expertise, we have created a car rescue app that sets new standards in the industry.
 Its comprehensive features and intuitive design make it a powerful asset in emergency situations, garnering the trust and confidence of users.

+Note: I have also included my final project report so you could have a clear understanding of how me and my team has implemented the app